PostHog/meta/requests-for-comments/2022-09-08-notifications.md

 * notification when same event occurs for a single user/group over time (cohort entry/exit?)
 * notification when experiment reaches significance

+## In-App notifications

+* what's new in PostHog https://github.com/PostHog/product-internal/pull/346
+* new version of PostHog released https://github.com/PostHog/product-internal/pull/346
+* all of the active notifications?

 ### Tech considerations

+#### Complexity in whether to send a message

+Whether to send a notification is not automatically straight-forward.
+There's [an internet famous example from Slack](https://d34u8crftukxnk.cloudfront.net/slackpress/prod/sites/7/0_PV_09olld6K1l8jQ.png).

+If you have configured a trigger to send a slack notification when a particular event is seen.
+Do you want 1000 notifications within a few seconds or minutes if you have a large burst of traffic?
+Or should we purposefully buffer notifications so we can roll-up notifications within a window?

 #### Celery